houm-com/recruitment-homework-qa/backend/README.md

 Visits Backup App

-# Before running the project
+# Before running the project (optional)

 ## Pre-requisites
-Make sure you have the following installed:
+You need to have installed the following software in your machine:
-- Docker and docker-compose.
-You can use install [Docker Desktop](https://docs.docker.com/get-docker/) for an easy install.
+* Docker (we use docker compose to manage the backend and database containers) [Docker installation](https://docs.docker.com/get-docker/)

-- VS Code is what we usually use, but it is not restricted nor mandatory.
+## Environment variables
-- Python 3.10
+Create a copy of the `.env.template` file and name it `.env`.

 ## Run project locally